The Way

 A postapocalyptic road trip and a quest for redemption

-It’s 2048, and the world has been ravaged by a lethal virus.
-With few exceptions, only the young have survived.
-Cities and electrical grids have been destroyed, and the natural world has reclaimed the landscape in surprising ways, with herds of wild camels roaming the American West and bioluminescent crocodiles lurking in the rivers.
+It’s 2048, fifteen years after the world was ravaged by a lethal avian flu virus.
+Cities and electrical grids have been destroyed, and with few exceptions, only the young have survived.
+The natural world has reclaimed the landscape, with herds of wild camels roaming the American West and bioluminescent crocodiles lurking in the rivers.
+New diseases have emerged as well, including a particularly terrifying one known simply as Disease X, which appears as a kind of fast-moving dementia, destroying people's minds over the course of several months before ultimately killing them.

-Will Collins, the last surviving resident of a Buddhist retreat center in Colorado, receives an urgent request: to deliver a potential cure to a scientist on the West Coast.
+Will Collins, the last surviving resident of a Buddhist retreat center in Colorado, receives an urgent request: to deliver a potential cure for Disease X to a scientist on the West Coast.
 So Will sets out into an unknown and perilous world, haunted by dreams of the woman he once loved, in a rusted-out pickup pulled by two mules.
 He doesn’t have much time—temperatures are rising to lethal heights, a notorious bandit is on his tail, and armed militias patrol the roads.
 Fortunately, he has allies: a clever raven, a huge stray cat, and a tough teenage girl who has learned to survive on her own.
+The novel engages with important existential questions, but is also imbued with keen, perceptive humor.

 "A highly original contribution to the canon of dystopian literature, The Way is a thrilling and imaginative novel, full of warmth, wisdom, and surprises.
 It raises age-old questions about life, death, and how to live, while reflecting our own world in unsettling, uncanny, and even hopeful ways." — Spiegel & Grau

-The Way has been named to Zibby Media's "Most Anticipated" list for this fall and winter!
-The book will be published in the U.S. on Dec.
-3, 2024, and in the U.K. in March 2025.
+It has also been named to Zibby Media's "Most Anticipated" list for this fall and winter.
+The book was published in the U.S. on Dec.
+3, 2024, and will launch in the U.K. in March 2025.

 Praise for The Way